Chapter 1 : PART ONE

-Oh no – if they are able to shout to one another, it means that there are no adults around to hear, that Uncle Scorpius is not in his study.
+Oh no – if they’re able to shout to one another, it means that there are no adults around to hear, that Uncle Scorpius isn’t in his study.
 Taddeus squeezes his eyes shut tight.
 Tarquin gives him a kick in the stomach, knocking a huff of air from his lungs.

 ‘Little ferret thought he’d go to the grown-ups.’
 Not even looking at her face, Taddeus can tell that Tristessa is sneering.

 ‘Little snitch,’ Tarquin says in a repulsed voice.
-‘Get up!’ he snaps at Taddeus, who, though stiff and gorgonized with terror, forces his limbs to obey, knowing it would be much worse for him if he does not.
+‘Get up!’ he snaps at Taddeus, who, though stiff and gorgonised with terror, forces his limbs to obey, knowing it would be much worse for him if he didn’t.

 Tristessa joins Tarquin as their youngest brother gets shakily to his feet.
 Taddeus stares at the faded carpet, clutching his stomach, dreading the worst and feeling faint.